POSITION TITLE: Regional Director,

 and pioneering new horizons.

-comprised of nine staff members, as well as a large regional
+members, as well as a large board, associate board and young

 This region is known for innovative programs that have been